-For parents and guardians of dependent children, the Internal Revenue Service (IRS) provides a tax credit that can help reduce your tax liability for the 2017, 2018 tax season.
+For parents and guardians of dependent children, the Internal Revenue Service (IRS) provides a child tax credit that can help reduce your tax liability for the 2023, 2024 tax season.

 Who Qualifies for the Child Tax Credit